rhezab/smile/docs/deploying.md

 ### The Github Actions deployment trigger

 GitHub Actions are a feature of GitHub that allows customizable scripts to run on a cloud computer instance whenever certain events happen on a repository.
 Examples include running a script when someone leaves a comment on a repo or opens a pull request.
 Scripts can also run automatically anytime a push is made to the repository.
-In the case of Smile the deployment script is triggers with any push to the repository excluding the documentation folder (`docs/`).
+In the case of Smile the deployment script is triggered with any push to the repository excluding the documentation folder (`docs/`).
 This runs the action located at `.github/workflows/deploy.yml`.
 Even without a lot of knowledge about GitHub action you can read this script and understand the basic logic.

 ### Building the site